biswajit-713/galen-java-demo/README.md

 3. Gradle 3.1 or above

 Run the tests
-OSX - $./gradlew responsivenessTest -Dgalen.device=CHROME
+OSX - $PLATFORM=local ./gradlew responsivenessTest -Dgalen.device=chromeDesktop -Denv=integration

 Currently the test runs only on Chrome v61 and above.